 Finkelberg is not the first person to notice possible survivals of matrilineal descent from before the coming of the Indo-Europeans and other folk.
 Such survivals led some nineteenth century scholars to theorize that matrilineality – tracing descent and succession through the female line – was a stage of social evolution that all societies passed through.
 Some scholars also believed that matrilineal societies were matriarchal – ruled by women.
 Neither of these theories has held up very well.
 And yet …

 … based on reconstructions of cultural phylogeny and/or ancestral vocabulary a number of the great demic expansions that covered the world seem to have started out matrilineal and/or matrilocal.
-The list (labelled by associated language families) includes:
+The list (labeled by associated language families) includes:

 But there are several limits to matrilocal solidarity.
 First, the introduction of stock herding tends to undermine matrilocality and matrilineality.
 (My late colleague Henry Harpending worked with a group, the Herero in southern Africa, who had taken up cattle herding, and were probably in the early stages of transition from matri- to patrilineal.)
 Also matrilocal/matrilineal societies rarely exceed a few tens of thousands of people.
 Beyond that size their internal unity tends to break down, and parents start insisting that married sons stick around to defend the homestead.
 So a lot of the later, better known population expansions, including Indo-European, Semitic, Turkic, and Han Chinese are heavily patrilineal.
-But even today, traces of earlier matrilineal social organization still survive in some places – in the matrilineal belt of Central Africa, and in some of South East Asia, where patrilineality, and mate guarding to secure the male line, mostly don’t reach the same intensity as in much of Asia.
+But even today, traces of earlier matrilineal social organization still survive in some places – in the matrilineal belt of Central Africa, and in some of Southeast Asia, where patrilineality, and mate guarding to secure the male line, mostly don’t reach the same intensity as in much of Asia.

 * Oedipus didn’t know it, but Jocasta was his mom.